ironcore-dev/gardener-extension-provider-ironcore/docs/development/local-setup.md

-### admission-onmetal
+### admission-ironcore

-`admission-onmetal` is an admission webhook server which is responsible for the validation of the cloud provider (onmetal in this case) specific fields and resources.
+`admission-ironcore` is an admission webhook server which is responsible for the validation of the cloud provider (ironcore in this case) specific fields and resources.
 The Gardener API server is cloud provider agnostic and it wouldn't be able to perform similar validation.

 Follow the steps below to run the admission webhook server locally.